Purpose and Responsibilities

 - Phyllis Buchanan, Advocate

-- Melissa Fuller (Vice Chairman), National Federation of the Blind of Illinois
+- Melissa Fuller (Acting Chairman), National Federation of the Blind of Illinois

 - Bridget Hayman, Access Living